vinaya-class/vinaya-class.github.io/src/12-food-2.md

 ### 7 days

-*Sattāha paramaṃ*, "up to seven days".
+*Sattāha paramaṁ*, "up to seven days".
 The Vinaya counts days from dawn to dawn, hence one may use a 7 day tonic *until the 7th dawn*.

 Confusion arises from "7 days" meaning either "for 7 days" (interval) or